 Our intentions are good.
 We don’t want a meltdown to take away from your special occasion.
 We usually know whether a venue or situation will be a good idea or not.

-It’s HARD.
+It’s A LOT of work.
 The planning and interference skills that are required to have a successful experience is exhausting.
 We may feel as though we spend so much time following our kiddo around that we can’t enjoy you or your celebration.

 We may call ahead to get the lay of the land.
-I have called the host to ask what they are serving (because we always pack GFCF substitutes).
+I usually call a host to ask what they are serving (because we always pack gluten and dairy free substitutes).
 I might also ask about surroundings: If it’s at a park, is there a creek nearby?
 Plans for swimming?
 Will there be kids there?
 What ages?
 I’m not being rude, just planning for success!